chocdragon/Python/README.md

 Draws a spirograph using the turtle module.
 The angle is pre-defined.
 No inputs from user is necessary. #turtle #random

 ** Project 5: Contemporary Spot Painting |
-This code creates a contemporary spot painting similar to Damien Hirst's spot painting.
+This code creates a contemporary spot painting similar to the great Damien Hirst's spot painting.
 I installed a Python module called colorgram (https://pypi.org/project/colorgram.py/) and looked up an image for reference.
 The colorgram module can extract a coder defined number of colours from the provided image.
 In this case, I picked 20 colours.
 I randomise the 20 choices of colours to create this spot painting. #turtle #colorgram #random